 3. Risks and uncertainties

 The Departmental QFR reflects the results of the current fiscal period in relation to the Main Estimates, the Operating Budget Carry Forward and the Capital Budget Carry Forward.

 The RCMP is funded through annual appropriations and are, therefore, impacted by any changes in funding approved through Parliament.
 In addition, it receives a significant portion of funding through vote netted revenue (VNR) from the provision of policing services to provinces, territories, municipalities and first nations communities, as well as from cost sharing agreements with provinces and territories for the provision of DNA analysis by the RCMP.
-Subsequent to the creation of the Parliamentary Protective Services (PPS) in 2015-16, the RCMP now also receives significant Vote Netted Revenue authorities related to PPS.
-PPS is a new entity responsible for the full protection on Parliament Hill and the VNR authority allows the RCMP to bill PPS for security services on Parliament Hill.
+It also receives VNR authorities to bill Parliamentary Protective Service (PPS) for the provision of security services throughout the Parliamentary precinct and the grounds of Parliament Hill.

 4. Significant changes in relation to operations, personnel and programs

 There has been no significant change in relation to operations in the second quarter of 2017-18.

 Commissioner Bob Paulson retired from the RCMP on June 30, 2017, after over 30 years of service.
 A selection process to identify a new RCMP Commissioner is currently underway.
 In the interim, Deputy Commissioner Daniel Dubeau is filling in the role of Acting Commissioner, in accordance with Section 15 of the Royal Canadian Mounted Police Act.